Originally published on April 25, 2018. Updated June 26, 2024.

 6. JavaScript Gantt chart

-Download: dhtmlx.com (Zip file) - Standard edition is free; additional charge for PRO edition.
+Download: dhtmlx.com (Zip file) - The standard edition is free; there is an additional charge for the PRO edition.

 7. HubSpot Gantt chart